JeremiSavard/jeremi-savard-portfolio/src/lib/md/java.md

     * Develop Java microservices

-    * Use framework Spring Boot
+    * Use the framework Spring Boot

     * Manage application libraries with Maven

-    * Code versionning with Github
+    * Code versioning with Github